diefenbach/django-lfs/docs/user/concepts/products.rst

 Product with variants
 ---------------------

-* A product with variants consists of two parts: A "product with variants" and the variants.
+* A product with variants consists of two parts: A ``product with variants`` and the variants.

-* The "product with variants" can be considered as the parent of its variants.
+* The ``product with variants`` can be considered as the parent of its variants.

 * The parent can't be sold.
 It is just a container for the variants and provides default data which can be inherited by the variants.

-* The parent has/defines some properties (global or local) which are the base to create the variants.
+* The parent has / defines some properties (global or local) which are the base to create the variants.

 .. index:: single: Product; Variant